zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Thelma says, “I’m rooting out every instance of sho plifting.”
 “To root (root) out” is a two-word phrasal verb meaning to investigate and then eliminate anything that you don’t want.
 “We’re going to root out corruption  in government.”
 “Corruption” is when government officials get money from people to do things – illegally, that is.
 “To root out corruption” would be to get rid of  corruption, to find it and then get rid of it.
 Thelma is going to root out “every insta nce of” – every case of – “shoplifting.”

-She’s also going to “prosecute to the full extent o f the law.”
+She’s also going to “prosecute to the full extent of the law.”
 The verb “to prosecute” (prosecute) means to pursue some sort of  legal action against a person, especially a person who has committed a cri me against you.
 Technically, the government is the one that prosecutes in a cour t of law before a judge, but you as the business owner can demand or at least re quest that the government go after this person, arrest this person, and punis h this person.

 The “full extent of” something is as much as possib le, as much as allowed.
 The expression “to the full extent of the law” means as  much as the law allows you to.
 If the law says this person can be arrested and pun ished with one year in jail, that’s what you’re going to try to get for that per son.
 You’re going to try to get the government to punish that person for an entire year .
 That would be “prosecuting to the full extent of the law” – arresting people f or every crime that they commit.